Selling Covered Calls: An Options Trading Strategy

 But there are plenty of other ways to make money in the stock market, and some of them can boost your passive income.
 Selling covered calls is one of those strategies.

-By using call options, you can exceed the return you would earn from a traditional stock sale.
+By using call options, you can exceed the return from a traditional stock sale.
 But what exactly does the strategy entail?

-To employ this strategy, you start with a stock that you already own or you purchase when opening the trade.
+To use this strategy, you start with a stock that you own or purchase when opening the trade.
 Then you sell a call option, which gives the holder the right to sell the stock at a certain price (the strike price) within a specified time period (the time to expiration).
 When you sell the option to the buyer, you earn income on the sale.

 Ideally, the underlying stock stays out of the money until the call option expires.
-Out of the money means the call’s strike price is above the market price.
-And if that’s the case, it’s almost never exercised and you get to keep the full income you received from the trade.
+Meaning the call’s strike price is above the market price.
+And in that case, it’s almost never exercised and you get to keep the full income made from the trade.

-However, if the option is in the money and is exercised, you already own the shares of stock that you are now required to sell to the option holder.
+However, if the option is in the money and is exercised, you are now required to sell shares to the option holder.
 As a result, you don’t need to purchase more shares on the open market to complete the transaction.

 How Does Selling Covered Calls Work?